Retries & Resilience

 AI pipelines fail in transient ways: a provider rate-limits you, a connection drops, a model returns malformed JSON.
 Pipelex has a deliberate, honest model for handling those failures — and an equally deliberate line about what it does not do.

-The short version: direct execution is for simplicity, Temporal execution is for resilience.
+The short version: direct execution is for simplicity, durable execution is for resilience.
 Both paths shrug off brief transport blips.
-Only the Temporal path survives a crash and retries under failure.
+Only the durable path survives a crash and retries under failure.
 There is no half-measure pretending otherwise.

 The two execution paths